-Next picture shows the demographic trends in Fossalto from the Italian Unification(1861) an important info to understand how many people lived there in the past.
+Next picture shows the demographic trends in Fossalto from the Italian Unification(1861).

 It could be useful for you to know that the most common surnames in Campobasso province are: